bniladridas/hybrid-compute/README.md

   <h1>🧸</h1>
 </div>

-**`Hybrid-compute`** is an image upscaling tool that works around macOS CUDA limits.
-It does the tiling on your local CPU, then sends the tiles to cloud GPUs for the heavy lifting.
-The tiles get upscaled with CUDA-powered bicubic interpolation on NVIDIA GPUs and are stitched back together into a clean, high-res image.
+**`Hybrid-compute`** is a cross-platform image upscaling tool that leverages GPU acceleration for high-performance image processing.
+It supports Metal on macOS and CUDA on Linux/Windows, providing efficient 2x bicubic upscaling with local CPU tiling and stitching.
 **Features**
+- **Cross-Platform GPU Support**: Uses Metal shaders on macOS and CUDA kernels on Linux/Windows for hardware-accelerated upscaling.
 - **Local Tile Splitting**: Efficiently divides images into 64x64 pixel tiles using OpenCV (C++) or stb_image (C) on macOS/Linux/Windows.
-- **Cloud GPU Upscaling**: Performs 2x bicubic upscaling on tiles using CUDA kernels optimized for NVIDIA GPUs.
+- **GPU Upscaling**: Performs 2x bicubic interpolation on tiles using optimized GPU backends.
 - **Local Stitching**: Recombines upscaled tiles into the final high-resolution image using Python and OpenCV.
+- **Comprehensive Testing**: Includes unit tests, performance benchmarks, and end-to-end integration tests[^1].
 **Workflow**
 1. **Split**: Process input images locally to create tiles.
 2. Transfer and upscale tiles in the cloud.